cau-riken/zaviewer/README.md

 * region informations, and their hierarchical organization,
 * subview images (single or sets),

-A script is provided to help with the preparation and setup of the data in the right format and location, and generation of appropriate configuration file.
+An utility script is provided to help with the preparation and setup of the data in the right format and location, and generation of appropriate configuration file.

 **Note :** It will produce Deep Zoom Images copies derived from your source images, so enough free space must be available on your disk (roughly same amount of space than the original images).